ONDC-Official/automation-mock-runner-lib/README.md

 When building applications that integrate with the ONDC network, you need to handle complex multi-step transaction flows where each API call depends on data from previous steps.
 This library provides a structured way to:

 - **Generate realistic test payloads** for ONDC APIs (search, select, init, confirm, etc.)
-- **Validate incoming requests** against your business logic
+- **Validate incoming requests** against your business logic with custom validation functions
 - **Check prerequisites** before proceeding with each transaction step
 - **Maintain session state** across the entire transaction flow
+- **Execute code securely** using sandboxed Worker Threads with base64-encoded functions

-The core concept is simple: define your transaction flow once, then let the runner handle payload generation, validation, and state management automatically.
+The core concept is simple: define your transaction flow with base64-encoded functions, then let the runner handle payload generation, validation, and state management automatically in a secure environment.

 ## Key Features